 A dual diagnosis like depression and substance abuse requires a specialized approach.
 Rehabilitation centers that only treat the addiction without addressing the mental health component fail to treat the problem.

-Dual diagnosis recovery centers, like Viewpoint Dual Recovery Center, are trained to handle these multifaceted disorders in their entirety.
-Furthermore, we have psychiatric training to oversee a personalized counseling plan and an aftercare program.
-Additionally, at our depression treatment center, we offer fully integrated and customized treatment programs.
+A dual diagnosis recovery center like Viewpoint Dual Recovery Center is trained to handle these multi-faceted disorders in their entirety.
+We have psychiatric training to oversee a fully integrated and customized treatment plan.
+Additionally, at our depression treatment center, we offer a robust continuing alumni program.
+This helps keep people connected and protects the progress that has been achieved in primary treatment.
 These programs aim to achieve the goals outlined by the Substance Abuse and Mental Health Services Administration:

-- Teach and empower clients to make the changes necessary for healing;
+- Teach and empower patients to make the changes necessary for healing

-- Equip clients with the coping skills needed to change thoughts and behaviors; and
+- Equip patients with the coping skills needed to change thoughts and behaviors

-- Help clients pinpoint their triggers and handle them in a healthy way.
+- Help patients pinpoint their triggers and handle them in a healthy way

 A Holistic Approach to Treating Depression and Substance Abuse

-In order to best achieve these goals and promote lifelong healing, our depression treatment program in Arizona takes a holistic approach to depression and addiction treatment in conjunction with traditional methods of therapy and medicine.
+In order to best achieve these goals and promote lifelong healing, our depression treatment program in Arizona takes a holistic approach to depression and addiction treatment.
+We use traditional methods of therapy and medicine alongside holistic practices.
 This approach ensures that all facets of both disorders are addressed through one all-inclusive form of therapy.

-In holistic healing, the entire human — his or her spiritual, emotional, environmental, and physical being — is treated in a noninvasive, cost-effective, and natural way.
+Holistic healing involves spiritual, emotional, environmental, and physical healing.
+In holistic healing, the entire human is treated in our non-invasive, progress-centered community.
 This method requires clients to be proactive and make changes to their lifestyle, which reduces their chances of relapse in the future.
-Instead of relying primarily on prescription drugs as a temporary fix for the side-effects of depression and withdrawal, our holistic treatment balances the mind, body, and soul and modifies behaviors through individual and group therapy.
+Instead of relying primarily on prescription drugs as a temporary fix for the side effects of depression and withdrawal, our holistic treatment balances the mind, body, and soul.
+We also work to modify behaviors through individual and group therapy.